What is an exchange traded fund (ETF)?

 Trading an ETF with derivatives

-As a result, both CFDs and spread bets enable you to open a position for just a fraction of the cost of traditional investing.
-While leverage can magnify your profits, it can also magnify your losses, so it is important to create a risk management strategy before you trade.
+But, please note, while leverage can magnify your profits, it can also magnify your losses, so it is important to create a risk management strategy before you trade.

 ETFs work in much the same way as stocks.
 A fund manager will design an ETF to track the performance of an asset or group of assets, and then sell shares in that fund to investors.